STEM School Shooter Receives Life Sentence Without Parole

-The sole killed victim of Tuesday’s shooting has been identified as a student who attempted to tackle one of the gunmen and save his classmates’ lives.
+The sole victim killed in Tuesday’s shooting has been identified as a student who attempted to tackle one of the shooters and save his classmates’ lives.

 A group of Colorado teens attempted to tackle one of the shooters who opened fire at STEM School Highlands Ranch on Tuesday, leaving one dead and eight injured.